vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_vcenter.md

 - A vCenter Single Sign-On user and password for a vSphere administrator account, in the `--user` and `--password` options.
 - The port group named `vic-bridge`, for use as the container bridge network.
 - The name of the shared datastore to use as the image store, in which to store container images.
-- Disables the verification of clients that connect to this VCH by specifying the `--no-tlsverify` option.
+- For simplicity, disables the verification of client certificates by specifying the `--no-tlsverify` option.
 - Specifies the thumbprint of the vCenter Server host certificate by specifying the `--thumbprint` option.

 Because the vCenter Server instance only has one datacenter and one cluster, and uses the VM Network network, `vic-machine create` automatically detects and uses these resources.

-This example deploys a VCH with the default name `virtual-container-host`.
+This example `vic-machine create` command deploys a VCH with the default name `virtual-container-host`.

 **Result**